ini-bdds/bdqc/README.rst

 C or Fortran) and/or use arbitrary 3rd party libraries using standard Python mechanisms.

-Although a plugin *may* return effectively anything (containable in a dict), the framework (currently) ignores in its final analysis non-scalar values.
-Only scalar-valued statistics (quantitative, ordinal or categorical) are incorporated in the cross-file analysis.

-Moreover, while a plugin is free to return multiple statistics, the `Unix philosophy`_ of "Do one thing and do it well" suggests it *should* return only one.
-This promotes unit-testability of plugins, and is the motivation behind the plugin architecture.
+Moreover, while a plugin is free to return multiple statistics, the `Unix philosophy`_ of "Do one thing and do it well" suggests that a plugin *should* return few statistics (or even only one).

-..
-Requiring all file analysis to reside in plugins insures maximum
-.. extensibility.
-Moreover, this architecture is intended to motivate quality
-.. coding and maximize reuse.
-A plugin should ideally perform a single
-.. well-defined analysis, making it simple to unit test.
+This promotes reuse, extensibility, unit-testability of plugins, and is the motivation behind the plugin architecture.

 There is no provision for passing arguments to plugins from the framework itself.
 Environment variables can be used when a plugin must be